BashAppDev/BLCE/README.md

 blce is a simple interactive Bash script that lets you perform common system management tasks from a user-friendly command-line menu.
 Type help inside blce to see all available commands.

+Blce is micro text editor included (no sponsor)

 # Features
 System update and upgrade